 As always, make sure you call your local utility companies or the national "call before you dig" hotline at 811 before you start digging.
 This way, you know you won't accidentally dig up any electric wires or ding a gas line.
 It's also a good idea to look upward, making sure tall plants won't hit any electric or phone lines when reaching their mature height.

-You should also choose your colors and timing when picking plants.
+You should also choose your plant colors and timing when picking plants.
 Do you want evergreen plants for a nice color all year?
 Do you want flowering plants, and if so, what is the best way to stagger bloom times for color all summer long?

 Once you've picked your plants, figure out how big they'll get and make sure your new beds are large enough to accommodate them when they're mature.

-Building a Landscape Bed
+How to Build a Landscape Bed

 Building a landscape bed is easy to do, but it's physically demanding, so take breaks often and find a helper if you're building a large bed.

 - If you irrigate your lawn, stop watering a few days before building your bed.
 Wet sod is extra heavy, so you'll want to remove it when it's dry.

-Dig out the entire bed to a depth of about 6 inches.
+- Dig out the entire bed to a depth of about 6 inches.
 You'll want to keep the bottom of your new landscape bed flat unless you have drainage issues.
 In that case, mound or slope the bottom of the bed slightly so that water runs away from it.

-Take your shovel along the edges of your new bed and angle the sides slightly inward toward the bed.
+- Take your shovel along the edges of your new bed and angle the sides slightly inward toward the bed.
 This helps keep topsoil and mulch in the bed where they belong.
 If desired, you'll install any physical border or edging around your landscape bed now.

-Fill the bed with fresh, clean topsoil and work in any soil amendments you want to add based on your soil test.
+- Fill the bed with fresh, clean topsoil and work in any soil amendments you want to add based on your soil test.
 Spread the topsoil evenly over the bed using a spade or, for larger areas, a garden rake.

 - Spread mulch around your plants to a depth of 2 or 3 inches.
-If you've planted a tree or other plants with woody trunks, keep the mulch 1 or 2 inches away from the base of the plants to prevent insect damage.
+If you've planted a tree or other plants with woody trunks, keep the mulch at least 6 inches away from the base of the plants to prevent insect damage.